bsarsgard/GodotFirebaseWiki/Contributing.md

    * The relevant issue number, if applicable.
    * Any new features that have been added
    * Any relevant tests that have been run

+## Discussions
+Discussions are great for when you have a question or want to talk to us about the plugin.
+While we do try to monitor them, most of the discussions have moved over to our [Discord](https://discord.gg/xXKYN2ZxDB).